kailash-manasarovar/statement/docs/timeline/2021/december.md

 ![Christmas dinner](../../content/images/christmas-dinner.PNG)

 - They invite me to go walking with them every weekend.
 I'm delighted.
 - Patricia is there with a black curly-haired younger man in a kaftan.
+I wonder if it is her husband.

 ![Patricia and her husband](../../content/images/p-and-dodgy-bloke-1.PNG)

-- She's keen I join the choir she's a member of.
+- She's keen I join the choir she's a member of that meet once a week but I'm not ready for that level of social activity.
-- A couple of the expat-Anglophones offer me available apartments they suggest I might like to buy.
+- A couple of the expat-Anglophones offer me available apartments they own, or they are looking after as power of attorney, and they suggest I might like to buy them.

 ## Back to France